RhinoHealth/user-resources/examples/site-testing-life-science/README.md

 Once everything is prepared, you may proceed by running the `./site-testing.ipynb` notebook.
 If everything succeeds, then the client is able to complete a simple project.

-If there are failures, you may see errors either in the notebook, or within the Rhino Health Server UI.
+If there are failures, you may see errors either in the notebook, or within the Rhino FCP UI.

+## Getting Help
+For additional support, check out [RhinoDocs](https://docs.rhinofcp.com/) or reach out to [support@rhinofcp.com](mailto:support@rhinofcp.com).